PECOS-packages/PECOS/docs/development/jit-dem-slices.md

 `DetectorErrorModel.stitched_round_window(...)`.
 It accepts the originating influence map and annotated DAG and returns another structured model; rendered DEM text appears only at an explicit final serialization boundary.
+`required_buffer_rounds(...)` computes the exact minimum look-ahead for a commit region from source ownership and detector targets.
+Omitting `buffer_rounds` from `stitched_round_window(...)` applies that safe value;
+supplying an undersized value still fails loudly.

+`LogicalCircuitBuilder.build_algorithm_descriptor(...)` uses this path for its per-segment models.
+Segment DEMs may contain look-ahead detectors needed to preserve a cross-boundary source, while segment metadata counts only the non-overlapping detector partition consumed by the streaming decoder.
+An omitted `buffer` derives the safe forward overlap.
+An explicit `buffer` also adds that many look-behind rounds and is rejected if it is smaller than the derived forward requirement.

 ## Window boundaries